Mojang/Sift/README.md

 #### Supported verbs

-Supported verbs you can use in your key value statements:
+Supported verbs you can use in your key-value statements:
 - `contains`, `CONTAINS`, `Contains`
 - `<>`, `!=`
 - `=`, `==`